-The Guardian published a sobering article this week about the rise of pay gap “truthers” who continue to deny the existence of the gender pay gap despite overwhelming evidence that it exists. https://www.theguardian.com/world/2019/apr/23/gender-pay-gap-alt-right.
+The Guardian published a sobering article this week about the rise of pay gap “truthers” who continue to question “Is the pay gap real?” and deny the existence of the gender pay gap despite overwhelming evidence that it exists.

 It’s sadly another example of the phenomenon where those with a preexisting opinion scour the internet in search of a link to something — anything really — to support their position.
 If this were merely a tit-for-tat argument pitting women’s “choices” against “unconscious bias” it would be a fine debate.
 But it goes far deeper and has more sinister consequences.

-Here are the common themes we hear often from the most seasoned truthers:
+Here are the common themes we hear often from the most seasoned “truthers” when they insist the gender pay gap isn’t real:

 Truthers: Women’s “choices” account for 91% of the reported pay gap.

-Response: Does that mean you believe the 9% haircut I’m taking (because I’m a woman) is?
+Response: Does that mean you believe the 9% pay cut I’m taking (because I’m a woman) is a choice?
 Assuming we agree that men and women should be paid equally for similar work, how do we reconcile a 9% gap gap?

 Truthers: Yes, but women tend to choose fields that pay less.

-Response: That may have once been true, when men were doctors and women were nurses, all teachers were women while cops were men, and endless other examples.
-But the most comprehensive study on this topic found that when women enter fields, pay drops.
-For the very same jobs that more men were doing before.
+Response: That may have once been true when occupational segregation was more rampant, when men were doctors and women were nurses, all teachers were women while cops were men, and endless other examples.
+But the most comprehensive study on this topic found that when women enter fields, pay drops — for the very same jobs that more men were doing before.
 This raises the question – do we value women’s work less?

 Truthers: Studies show that the gap is because women work fewer hours than men, and so they make less overtime.
-Women work fewer when you look at hourly jobs like driving a bus, women bus drivers just plain work fewer hours and certainly fewer hours of overtime.
+Women work less when you look at hourly jobs like driving a bus.
+Women bus drivers overall work fewer hours and certainly fewer hours of overtime.

 Truthers: Women have babies, and this limits their time in the office.
 Again, choices.

 Response: Yes, women have babies (many with the help of men).
 The question is whether they still face a gap once they return to work.
-And what explains the gap among women who have not had children?
+A large factor in the gender pay gap is the motherhood penalty.
+The motherhood penalty, a wider pay gap than the one faced by women without children, shows us that women who have children systemically make less money.
+And what explains the gap among women who have not had children compared to men?
 What if, instead of counting time for salaried workers, we compensated employees on impact and productivity?